sharmanilay/sharmanilay/README.md

 ## I'm Nilay Sharma👋

 I work as a **Software Engineer**.
-I am an Experienced **Fullstack Developer** with a demonstrated history of working in the information technology and services industry. **Skilled in React JS, Vue JS, React Native, NodeJS, MongoDB, Java, Ruby on Rails, Python, HTML, CSS, JavaScript** Strong engineering professional with a B.Tech in Computer Science Engineering from The LNM Institute of Information Technology.
+I am an Experienced **Fullstack Developer** with a demonstrated history of working in the information technology and services industry with a B.Tech in Computer Science Engineering from The LNM Institute of Information Technology.

+# Skills:

+Proficiency: **JavaScript, React, Vue, Express, Redux, Typescript**

+Also working with: Ruby on Rails, MySQL, MongoDB, Python

+# Highlights

 Author of NPM Package: [React Easy Bar Chart](https://www.npmjs.com/package/react-easy-bar-chart)